 Hiring professional representation is the best way to ensure your pain and suffering are taken seriously.
 Let the Shapiro Law Team be your champion.
 We’ll prioritize your needs and recover the settlement you need to move beyond an unfortunate car accident.

 Call the Shapiro Law Team office at (480) 637-5692, or request a free consultation at our Phoenix or Scottsdale office today.
-Our skilled attorneys will ensure you avoid any and all personal injury claim mistakes.
+Our skilled attorneys will ensure you avoid any personal injury claim mistakes.